 One of the best-known benefits of the EcoVadis assessment is being able to easily share your score with value chain stakeholders.
 Indeed, many companies choose to undertake the EcoVadis assessment to improve stakeholder engagement, providing a transparent overview of your organisation’s sustainability management system.
 This means obtaining a positive EcoVadis rating can improve your chances of becoming a preferred supplier.

 The assessment also has multiple benefits when it comes to regulatory compliance.
 This is primarily because the EcoVadis methodology is based on the internationally recognised ISO 26000 standard, and because it has a strong focus on supply chain impacts.
-The assessment can, therefore, form a valuable basis for your reporting efforts according to a variety of frameworks, such as the GRI Standards4 and the CSRD.
+The assessment can, therefore, form a valuable basis for your reporting efforts according to a variety of frameworks, such as the GRI Standards[4] and the CSRD.

 Want to find out more about the EU Corporate Sustainability Reporting Directive (CSRD)?
 Check out our recent blog CSRD 2024 update.

+The EcoVadis assessment requires a broad focus and a comprehensive approach to sustainability reporting – and this means that many of the procedures you put in place during the process can facilitate future reporting.
 For example, many of the documents you’ll need to collect for your EcoVadis assessment will also be useful for compliance with other standards.
 And if you’ve already set up a cross-functional EcoVadis working group, you can expand this into a CSRD or GRI working group to streamline reporting.

-Given the similarities between the CSRD and the GRI Standards,6 there may also be benefits from a CSRD perspective.
+This idea of a ‘positive feedback loop’ is supported by EcoVadis research.
+A recent study found that companies in its network that were rated ‘advanced’ or ‘outstanding’ are much more likely to report ‘in accordance with’ the GRI Standards.[5]
+Given the similarities between the CSRD and the GRI Standards,[6] there may also be benefits from a CSRD perspective.
 And even if your company doesn’t currently fall within the scope of the CSRD, the EcoVadis process can help you to improve collaboration with partners who do.

+This is because the CSRD reporting guidelines typically require reporting companies to disclose information from relevant value chain partners such as customers and suppliers.
+This may include information on issues such as sourcing practices and labour and human rights policies.
 Therefore, if your company is a supplier to a larger company that’s required to publish a CSRD-compliant report, they may ask you to provide key information – for example, on how you source a particular raw material.
 If you’ve already taken steps to obtain this information as part of the EcoVadis assessment process, it will be much easier to then share this information with your value chain partners.

 And that’s not to mention the many strategic benefits of the EcoVadis assessment for your company’s sustainability management.
 So, with consumers, regulators and value chain partners increasingly demanding transparent disclosures on social, environmental and ethical topics, the EcoVadis assessment could be the ideal sustainability catalyst for your organisation, driving transparency, collaboration and impactful climate action.